 1. New York City is the safest destination for solo travelers, according to a survey by VacationRenter.
 More than half of Solo travelers rank NYC as the safest and most popular destination in the world.
 Other most popular destinations include Washington D.C, Chicago, Los Angeles, and New Orleans.

-5. According to the Travelers Association, international visitors are estimated to spend around USD 95 billion in 2022 and around USD 118 billion in 2023.
+3. According to the Travelers Association, international visitors are estimated to spend around USD 118 billion in 2023.

 Asia-Travel Travel Statistics